SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 tombstone entries in the ring, but their numbers are bounded and they are guaranteed to be reused, so we do not worry about them.

-We have several policies to choose from for determining when to remove dead bucket slots:
+To determine when to remove dead bucket slots, we have several policies to choose from:

 - Do nothing.
 Under a continuous random process of adding and removing entries, all garbage will eventually be reused.
-Unfortunately, that also means that we will eventually end up with infinite garbage.
+Unfortunately, this process also leads to eventually infinite garbage.
 - Always remove the garbage immediately.
 This wastes a lot of work and disk I/O when new entries could have reused an arena slot that was freed not too long ago.
 - Remove garbage on a schedule, for example when the server starts up and every N days thereafter.